NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 Wine Cellar Design Considerations

-Beyond bottle capacity, think about door placement and swing (allow at least 3 feet clearance), lighting (LED is best to avoid heat), flooring (avoid carpet, use tile or sealed concrete), accessibility, and room for future expansion.
-Whether you’re dreaming of a traditional cellar or a modern showpiece, you’ll find plenty of options—from classic wood racks to sleek glass wine cellars.
-If you want to stay ahead of the curve, check out the latest luxury wine room design trends for inspiration.
+Beyond bottle capacity, think about door placement and swing, lighting, flooring, accessibility, and room for future expansion.
+Whether you’re dreaming of a traditional cellar or a modern showpiece, you’ll find plenty of options—from classic wood racks to sleek glass installations.

 Conclusion: Plan Your Wine Cellar Dimensions for Long-Term Enjoyment